 7th and 8th Grade Elective Program

-Updated July 23, 2020
+Updated July 20, 2021

 Click here to download the course descriptions listed below.

 Students will learn how to draw their self-portraits over the course of the trimester.
-By studying facial features, the skull, and the bones of the face, students will deepen their understanding of facial structure and placement of highlight and shadow.
+By studying facial features, the skull, and the bones of the face, students will practice rendering the facial structure and placement of highlight and shadow.
 Each component of the face will be studied separately by exploring the anatomy of each, modeling them in clay, and ultimately drawing them.

 For the grand finale, the final self-portrait will be compared to an initial one!

-Hand Lettering and Chalkboard Design
+Hand Lettering and Chalkboard Design Trimester 3

 This elective will explore the art of hand lettering through a variety of fonts and styles including calligraphy, block lettering, and brush script.
 Besides the letters themselves, students will learn a multitude of ways to add depth to their fonts, including drop shadows, highlights, and coloring techniques.
 Students will also learn how to design and plan chalkboard advertisements/artwork, taking into account how colors, typeface, and placement speak to the consumer/viewer to maximize its effect.

-Intro to Guitar
+Intro to Guitar Trimester 3